ASSAULT IN A CRIMINAL DEFENSE CASE

 Under Washington law, a sexual motivation enhancement can be added to non-sex offenses.
 “Sexual motivation” is defined by statute to mean “that one of the purposes for which the defendant committed the crime was for the purpose of his or her sexual gratification.”
 Prosecutors attempt to prove that sexual motivation was present by using the specific facts of a case.

 If this proof is made, beyond a reasonable doubt, then it can increase the penalty for the underlying assault.
-For example, if an assault is a felony, a finding of sexual motivation will add a mandatory one year to the ultimate sentence.
+For example, if an assault is a felony, a finding of sexual motivation will add a mandatory additional period to the ultimate sentence.
 Further, if the underlying assault is a felony, sexual motivation enhancements require the accused to register as a sex offender.

 LEGAL DEFENSES TO ASSAULT WITH SEXUAL MOTIVATION